Renewable Energy Information

 Implementing Guidelines (Jan 2006) -- Management (non-authorized English translation)

-OTHER WEB REFERENCES AND DOCUMENTS
+HISTORICAL WEB REFERENCES AND DOCUMENTS

 China page of National Renewable Energy Laboratory (NREL).
 Published nine 2-page "fact sheets" in 2004 that provide good summary information on a range of topics, plus publications and other material.